skafis-edtech/bankas-api/README.md

 ## Todo
 Add release notes to github.
 With description about docker images and deploy.

 ALSO ADD SUPER ADMIN ENDPOINTS to delete etc...
-But maybe later...
+But maybe later..